-More than 100 kinds of birds visit Douglas Park each spring.
+More than 100 kinds of birds visit Douglass Park each spring.
 Most migrate through the park, stopping for a day or so to fuel up on fish, bugs, worms, or seeds, before continuing northwards.
-For some birds, Douglas Park is a summer home; their breeding season begins in late spring.
+For some birds, Douglass Park is a summer home; their breeding season begins in late spring.

 As the water warms in spring, Black-crowned Night-Herons and other wading birds can be seen hunting fish along the edges of the lagoons.
 Ring-billed Gulls are uncommon in the park during winter, but sometimes hundreds gather on the soccer fields or edges of the lagoon in spring.
 Shorebirds, like Killdeer and Wilson’s Snipe seem to prefer a muddy soccer field or puddles in the lawn to the vegetated margins of the lagoons.

 More than a half dozen kinds of native sparrows stop in Douglass Park to search for food and, perhaps, take a bath in a puddle.
 Many Song Sparrows pass through the park each spring.
 A few find enough of what they like a spend the summer, nesting in the sanctuary meadows.